Locations & Times

 How are the Guides (Mentors) chosen and qualified for the ministry?

-If you're not ready to become a Guide, there are plenty of other ways to get involved!
-You can support the ministry by volunteering at events, helping with service projects, or becoming a Coach to provide guidance to mentors and single moms.
+You can support the ministry by volunteering at events, helping with service projects, administrative tasks, or becoming a Coach to provide guidance to mentors and single moms.
 There are many opportunities to make a difference, and every role is vital in supporting the boys and their families.
-Come to our internet meeting on November 10 at 12:30 to learn how your skills and passion can contribute!
-Sign up here.
+Fill out a volunteer interest form to learn more.